Characterizing higher-order representations through generative diffusion models explains human decoded neurofeedback performance: Materials and Methods

 \subsubsection{Fitting Models to Human Data}

-To avoid over-training, we identified the training epoch which minimized the Negative Log Likelihood (NLL) of the model parameters given the human data for each participant:

-where \( X_{0,m,e} \) is the distribution of 30 generated states per trial (each produced in response to a single input state corresponding to \( x_{subject,trial} \)), and \( x_{subject,trial} \) is the human voxel pattern for that trial.
-We defined the best-fitting epoch for each subject as:
+To avoid over-training, we identified the training epoch which minimized the Negative Log Likelihood (NLL) of the model parameters given the human data for each participant: where \( X_{0,m,e} \) is the distribution of 30 generated states per trial (each produced in response to a single input state corresponding to \( x_{subject,trial} \)), and \( x_{subject,trial} \) is the human voxel pattern for that trial.
+We defined the best-fitting epoch for each subject as: where m is the the model's index.
+Models were frozen at \( e^* \) for each subject for further analyses.